Rust-GCC/gccrs/gcc/config/riscv/vector.md

 ;; ---- 6.
 Configuration-Setting Instructions
 ;; -----------------------------------------------------------------
 ;; Includes:
-;; - 6.1 vsetvli/vsetivl/vsetvl instructions
+;; - 6.1 vsetvli/vsetivli/vsetvl instructions
 ;; -----------------------------------------------------------------

-;; we dont't define vsetvli as unspec_volatile which has side effects.
+;; we don't define vsetvli as unspec_volatile which has side effects.
 ;; This instruction can be scheduled by the instruction scheduler.
 ;; This means these instructions will be deleted when ;; there is no instructions using vl or vtype in the following.